 Walter and Rachel returned to Seattle in 1976, back "where there are more lights, more things to do, more causes, more changes of season, more vitality, more young people to see and enjoy and talk to" (Watson).
 Daughter Mary Worthington said, "Within three weeks of coming back, he became president of the Seattle Symphony Board and opened a consulting practice.
 He was not a man who could stand not working" (Beers).

-He also plunged into politics and according to son Hugh, "became one of Dixy Lee Ray's (1914-1994) closest advisers, but broke from her when she kinda went ... crazy.
-Then he became a friend and supporter of [now-U.S. Rep.] Jim McDermott (b.
-1928)" who lost to John Spellman (b.
-1926) in the 1980 gubernatorial race.
+He also plunged into politics and according to son Hugh, "became one of [Governor] Dixy Lee Ray's (1914-1994) closest advisers, but broke from her when she kinda went ... crazy.
+Then he became a friend and supporter of Jim McDermott" (b.
+1928), who defeated Ray in the 1980 Democratic primary.
+McDermott lost to John Spellman (1926-2018) in the general election; he was later elected to the U.S. Congress.

 In 1982, Straley focused his energies on Target Seattle, "a weeklong symposium on the dangers of nuclear war" (Tate).
 He was a "business guy" and targeted that skeptical audience.
 "They really don't want to be known as peaceniks.
 They're caught between.
 Defense really is big business" (Brack).